Which Galactic Federation or Galactic Conspiracy?

 Other descriptions seem to equate the Federation with peaceful intentions and back Añjali’s view.
 Haim Eshed, a former Israeli space security chief refers to the Galactic Federation and states that “they have been waiting until today for humanity to develop and reach a stage where we will understand, in general, what space and spaceships are.”

 It can get complicated.
-Sean Morton’s version of the Federation seems more in keeping with tales are of abduction and the Mark Richards stories.
-Between the evil AI and world disasters, Morton’s stories ultimately takes us to where QAnon mixes with his own prophecies — both about the coming world and of course the fabulous wealth that is allegedly prophesied for him.
+Sean Morton’s version of the Federation seems more in keeping with tales are of abduction and the type of stories told by Mark Richards.
+Between the evil AI and world disasters, Morton ultimately takes us to where QAnon mixes with his own prophecies about the dangers of the coming world and the fabulous wealth that is allegedly due him.
 The stories are a combination of personal aggrandizement and predictions about global tribulations.

-Añjali takes us back to the Space People, where world peace will be found by raising consciousness from the lower densities.
-She seems poised to assume assume her self-described role as a messenger or mouthpiece from the Council?
-At least she disavows that she is doing it for the money.
+Añjali purports to take us back to the Space People, where world peace will be found by raising consciousness from the lower densities.
+She seems poised to assume assume her self-described role as a messenger or mouthpiece from the Council.

 If Sean is right, Añjali has been duped like an old story from the Twilight Zone where the devil tried to fool people by luring them with false fronts depicting beautiful gardens.
 In that story, the hero was saved because dogs were not welcome by Satan.
 Perhaps Añjali’s expedition should include a dog.

 ln either case, we enter the realms where religion mixes with science fiction.
-Even though they may come out of different sides of the equation, Morton and Añjali share fundamental things.
+Even though they may emphasize different parts of an equation, Morton and Añjali share fundamental things.
 They both ask us to accept their own grandiose visions.
 They are both at the center of their own creations.
 Both are forms of escapism.

 I am not sure we need cosmic knowledge as much as a little help with the fires, a solution for climate change, and a message that we should get vaccinated and wear a mask.
 We can figure it out from there.